 Are you internationally minded?
 Interested in other cultures?
 Flexible, fun-loving and willing to meet and host visitors from our regional neighbours China and Japan?
 If you have answered yes to any or all of these questions then becoming a homestay may well be the unique experience you are looking for!

 Don't miss out on this once in a lifetime opportunity.
 This could be your family's passport to learning about another culture and making important friends and contacts for you and your children's own travel to far away destinations in the future!

 Financial compensation provided and Working with Children Check needed.
-Please call Brendan Hickey on: 9789-4544 or email him at: email@example.com for more information or to express your interest.
+Please call Alison Fox on: 9789 4544 or email: email@example.com more information or to express your interest.